Last Update: March 25, 2022

 8.3 Notwithstanding zenloop’s obligation to back up data according to Clause 4.4, the Customer shall be responsible for maintaining and protecting the Customer and Survey Recipient Data and undertakes to back these up regularly.
 Every data backup by the Customer must be carried out in such a way that the recovery of Customer and Survey Recipient Data is possible at any time.

-8.4 The Customer shall be required to inform zenloop in text form about any service disruptions (service defects, lack of availability) without undue delay after becoming aware of them, at the latest on the following working day, as well as to provide zenloop with clear and detailed information about the service disruptions, stating all information that could be useful for identifying and analysing the service disruptions.
+8.4 The Customer shall be required to inform zenloop in text form about any service disruptions (service defects, lack of availability) without undue delay after becoming aware of them, at the latest on the following working day, as well as to provide zenloop with clear and detailed information about the service disruptions, stating all information that could be useful for identifying and analyzing the service disruptions.
 In particular, the Customer must specify the work steps which led to the occurrence of the defect as well as the appearance and effects of the defect.
 In the event of service disruptions, the Customer shall support zenloop to an appropriate extent in identifying and eliminating errors.

 9. Further obligations on the part of the Customer, prohibited activities, indemnification

 9.1 The Customer shall be required to use the SaaS Services provided by zenloop only to the contractually agreed extent and for the contractually intended purpose and within the framework of the applicable legal provisions, and to refrain from all actions that could endanger or disrupt the functioning of the SaaS Services.